There are plenty of reasons to install your own:

 - Draining and flushing the tank to remove any sediment that has built up.
 Do this once a year, unless your house is supplied by a high-sediment well.

-If you’re stuck, or if things don’t seem right after you’ve installed your hybrid water heater, don’t panic.
+If you’re stuck, or if things don’t seem right after you’ve installed your heat pump water heater, don’t panic.
 All installation guides have troubleshooting sections to help you through challenges, and water heater manufacturers have customer service lines to walk you through each step.
 (Keep in mind that not all manufacturers have weekend hours.)
 Assuming you’ve already double-checked the manufacturer’s instructions, contact a knowledgeable installer who can lend you a hand.